LearnersGuild/partners/Guiding Principles/Engagement.md

 Don't gossip.
 Don't build political alliances to get work done.
 Don't mention someone's name when they're not present.
 If you have feedback for someone, the best and only place for this feedback is to give it them directly.
 If that's not working, get others to join the conversation.
 Let's build a team where everyone is confident that no-body is talking about them behind their back.
 Checkout our [Conflict Resloution Process][conflict-process] for more details on resolving tensions.

-### Love is important

-Use the word.
-Express it.
-Allow it.
-Serve it.
-It belongs at work.
-It belongs in our learning communities.
-It is appropriate.

 ### Keep it real

 Sugar coating leads to cavities.
 Be real.
 Minimize bullshit and call people on it (kindly please).